msabramo/cjsonx/README.md

 included only if they are specified.

 `timedelta` objects can be encoded using a similar syntax, by preceding the time notation with a '+' or '-'.
-Timezone information is not valid on a timedelta value, and in place of hours, minutes, or seconds, only the fields days, seconds, and microseconds are specified.
+In place of hours, minutes, or seconds, only the fields days, seconds, and microseconds are specified.
 That would look something like this:
 ```
 {
     "key_name": d"±DD:SS:UUUUU"